-In general though, framebags are in decently protected from the rain by the rider above them and the bicycle frame around them.
-However for things that require complete protection from water, they cannot be fully relied on.
-Whether it is the sewn fabric, the zipper or aspects of the attachment point, framebags other than Ortlieb are susceptible to a small amount of moisture making its way in.
+In general though, frame bags are decently protected from the rain by the rider above them and the bicycle frame around them.
+However for things that require complete protection from water, many frame bag designs cannot be fully relied on.
+Whether it is the sewn fabric, the zipper or aspects of the attachment point, frame bags other than Ortlieb are susceptible to a small amount of moisture making its way in.

-Here are some great other sources for learning about bicycle frame bags:
+Here are some great sources for learning more about bicycle frame bags.

 - Cycling About’s Complete List of Bikepacking Bags